We take a look back at Kendrick Lamar’s To Pimp A Butterfly, one of hip-hop’s most unique, stylistically diverse, and dense records.

-Kendrick Lamar’s To Pimp a Butterfly (hereafter referred to as TPAB), released in 2015, is one of hip-hop’s densest albums ever.
+Kendrick Lamar’s To Pimp A Butterfly, released in 2015, is one of hip-hop’s densest albums ever.
 It’s also one of its most colourful.
 Packed with evocative samples and virtuosic performances, TPAB took a maximalist approach to the genre, sprawling with nods to bebop, ’70s funk, spoken word, neo-soul, and, of course, west coast hip-hop.

 Doin’ it live

-One of the main things that made TPAB sound so unique was the way it incorporated more live musicians than it did samples.
+One of the main things that made To Pimp A Butterfly sound so unique was the way it incorporated more live musicians than it did samples.
 Inspired by the sounds of Parliament/Funkadelic, the main production team of Lamar and Derek Ali (who also produced Lamar’s 2012 album Good Kid, M.A.A.D City and 2011’s Section.80) recruited some of the biggest names from not only the world of hip-hop, but neo-soul, electronic music and jazz.

 The result is an organic overall tone, but also a density of sound, as virtuosic musicians like Thundercat and Robert Glasper play with freedom over the changes in the songs.
 This is probably best explained by the album’s opening few tracks.
 After sampling Boris Gardener, Wesley’s Theory shifts into a hectic tempo with a hyperactive, envelope-filtered bass part, improvising freely over the beat and even competing to take the lead from the vocals at moments like 1:40.